Navy SEAL Museum Ft. Pierce

 Jack Kowalski, General Counsel

-BMCM (SEAL) Rick Kaiser, USN (Ret), Chief Executive Officer
+Rick Kaiser Master Chief SEAL, USN (Retired), Chief Executive Officer

 Born and raised in Milwaukee Wisconsin, Rick joined the U.S. Navy at age 17.
 He attended Basic Underwater Demolition SEAL (BUD/S) training Class 109 in Coronado, CA. Rick was assigned to SEAL Team TWO in Little Creek, VA in 1980.
 He served at SEAL Team TWO from 1980 until 1985, specializing in winter warfare, combat diving, and sniping until he was selected for duty at SEAL Team SIX in 1985.